rexresearch

 molten slag 512.
 Due to specific density differences, the molten

-pool 513, and the slag 512 floats on the top of the molten metal.
+molten pool 513, and the slag 512 floats on the top of the

-or transferred into a refining furnace to remove impurities,
+a refining furnace to remove impurities, adjust composition, and

-raw material is charged into the furnace through the charging port
+charged into the furnace through the charging port 503.
+The

 Example 1.
 A sample was prepared comprising an iron ore